These Butternut Squash Stuffed Shells are the ultimate comfort food with a creamy sauce, turkey sausage filling and fresh mozzarella.

 - Red onion – you can use yellow or white onions instead, but they will add a slightly sharper onion flavour.

-- Kale – substitute any type of sturdy greens like spinach, swiss chard or collard greens.
+- Kale – substitute any type of sturdy greens like spinach, Swiss chard or collard greens.

 - Butternut squash – pumpkin puree, pre-cut butternut squash or acorn squash would work too.